-In July 2015 Wong Weng Fai photographed a Peregrine Falcon (Falco peregrinus) having a dust-bath on the balcony floor of a yet to be completed apartment in a high-rise building.
+In July 2015 a Peregrine Falcon (Falco peregrinus) was seen having a dust-bath on the balcony floor of a yet to be completed apartment in a high-rise building.

 Many birds keep their feathers in good condition by taking dust-bath LINK.
 They lie on the dusty ground and moves vigorously about to get the dirt particles onto their feathers.
 This helps to get rid of ectoparasites as well as stale secretions from their oil glands.